-We have performed the procedures enumerated below, which were agreed to by Beauregard Parish Assessor (Entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2021 through December 31, 2021.
-The Entity's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
+Beauregard Parish Assessor's management is responsible for those C/C areas identified in the SAUPs.